 A large number of little-known species of wild Capsicum grow in South-East Brazil.
 Claudio Dal Zovo, one of the authors, made four trips (together with other Italian keens on Capsicum in herbaria sheets of Embrapa and exchanging information with Brazilian and Argentinian botanists.
-2011-2012, alone in 2013) to locate populations of these species, observe them in the wild, describe their During his trips he explored known sites and other promising areas, including the protected reserves of morphological characteristics, gather a complete photographic documentation and report about the current Boracéia and Paranapiacaba; he found out and documented populations or individuals of known species and yet unclassified accessions.
-The typical habitat of the endemic black-seeded South-Eastern species is the "Mata Atlantica" [a], at with greenish/yellowish spots in the throat and purplish red spots in the petals lobes. [c]
+2011-2012, alone in 2013) to locate populations of these species, observe them in the wild, describe their During his trips he explored known sites and other promising areas, including the protected reserves of morphological characteristics, gather a complete photographic documentation and report about the current situation.

+The typical habitat of the endemic black-seeded South-Eastern species is the "Mata Atlantica" [a], at with greenish/yellowish spots in the throat and purplish red spots in the petals lobes. [c] altitudes between 500 and 2000 m asl, in the transition zones between light and shadow (edges of roads Fruits are small and roundish, as large as a pea, pendulous, green when immature [d], greenish yellow, and trails or limits of clearings)
-Plants have shrub or small tree habit (up to 3 m) with long branches and vigorous suckers and sprouts. [b]

-Some species are almost glabrous, other very pubescent, covered with mono-pluricellular trichomes.
+Plants have shrub or small tree habit (up to 3 m) with long branches and vigorous suckers and sprouts. [b] Some species are almost glabrous, other very pubescent, covered with mono-pluricellular trichomes.
+Flowers in most species are multiple per node, erect and geniculate at anthesis; the corolla is stellate, white Flower position at anthesis, corolla colors, calyx teeth and pubescence may differs from species to species.

-He carried out a meticulous preparatory work by examining almost all the available literature, searching and trails or limits of clearings)

-Capsicum villosum Sendtn. is widespread; plant is very pubescent; calyx has 5 long teeth; corolla calyx is toothless or with tiny teeth; corolla has has evident red spots in the lobes.
+Capsicum villosum Sendtn. is widespread: plant is very pubescent; calyx has 5 long teeth; corolla calyx is toothless or with tiny teeth; corolla has has evident red spots in the lobes.

-Capsicum friburgense Bianchetti & Barboza
+Capsicum friburgense Bianchetti & Barboza i unique for its corolla campanulate urceolate, entirely lilac-fuchsia.

-entirely lilac-fuchsia.
 Calyx has 5 teeth.

-unique for his corolla campanulate urceolate,

-includes populations with similar traits: calyx with 5

-teeth and corolla with evident purplish red spots.
+Capsicum sp.6 (LBB1559, LBB1564, LBB1556) includes populations with similar traits: calyx with § teeth and corolla with evident purplish red spots.

-fascicles up to 15-20, multicolour corolla
+Capsicum caatingae Barboza & Agra is a 24n species with brownish seeds, flowers pendulous in fascicles up to 15-20, multicolour corolla

-variable colors, with or without red spots.
+Capsicum schottianum Sendtn. is widespread; variable colors, with or without red spots.